michaelfortunato/homomorphism-expressivity/main.typ

     dubbed _Homorphism Expressivity_ @gaiHomomorphismExpressivitySpectral2024
-    Crucially, Homomorphism Expressivity is the first measure of a GNN's expressivity that does not fall under a Weisfeiler-Lehman test @gaiHomomorphismExpressivitySpectral2024 In this proposal, we layout a plan for theoretically measuring the expressivity of Schur Nets @zhangSchurNetsExploiting2025 using Homomorhism Expressivity @gaiHomomorphismExpressivitySpectral2024
+    Crucially, Homomorphism Expressivity is the first measure of a GNN's expressivity that does not fall under a Weisfeiler-Lehman test @gaiHomomorphismExpressivitySpectral2024 In this project, we theoretically
+    measure the expressivity of Schur Nets @zhangSchurNetsExploiting2025 using Homomorhism Expressivity @gaiHomomorphismExpressivitySpectral2024.
     Specifically, we could characterize
     how Schur Net’s spectral invariants compare to, and sometimes replicate, the sub-graph-counting capabilities